 An adaptation strategy with measures to safeguard flood protection in the future has been produced for the Europoort.

-The adaptation strategy also comprises three types of measures, or a combination of these:
+The adaptation strategy consists of three types of measures or a combination of those measures:

-Reducing the risk of flooding, for instance by introducing wave-breaking measures and raising the Tuimelkade.
+Reducing the risk of flooding with, for example, wave attenuation measures and by raising the Tuimelkade.

 Managing flood risks by adapting sites and assets to cope with floods.
 For example, vulnerable electricity substations can be made flood-resilient by dryproofing the stations or building them on higher ground.

 Developing and implementing crisis management and emergency-response measures in good time.
 The focus here is on the drafting of emergency, recovery and crisis management plans.
 This makes it possible to control and monitor floods, and allow functions and processes to restart quickly.
 Because of the interdependence between the areas studied, this requires coordination with businesses in the Botlek and Maasvlakte areas.